AlexBethel/drim/README.md

 ## Tools

 This repository contains the following tools:
-- `axc-rs`, the Stage-1 AlexScript compiler, written in Rust.
+- `drimc-rs`, the Stage-1 Drim compiler, written in Rust.
 This can be used as a binary with a fairly standard compiler CLI, or as a library for use in other Rust programs.

 The following tools do not exist yet, but are planned:
-- `axc`, the main AlexScript compiler written in AlexScript.
-This program supports a superset of the behavior of `axc-rs`, and exposes a library that can be used by other AlexScript programs in addition to a the compiler CLI.
+- `drimc`, the main Drim compiler written in Drim.
+This program supports a superset of the behavior of `drimc-rs`, and exposes a library that can be used by other Drim programs in addition to a the compiler CLI.
-- `axci`, the interactive AlexScript interpreter, a wrapper around `axc`.
+- `drim`, the interactive Drim interpreter, a wrapper around `drimc`.
-- `axcd`, the Language Server Protocol (LSP) server for AlexScript code support in editors, supporting definition peeking and lookup, renaming variables and modules, etc.
+- `drimd`, the Language Server Protocol (LSP) server for Drim code support in editors, supporting definition peeking and lookup, renaming variables and modules, etc.
-- `axfmt`, the standard formatter for AlexScript code; all AlexScript code used in this repository must be formatted with `axfmt`, and its use is recommended for other projects.
+- `drimfmt`, the standard formatter for Drim code; all Drim code used in this repository must be formatted with `drimfmt`, and its use is recommended for other projects.
-- `axdoc`, the documentation generator.
+- `drimdoc`, the documentation generator.
-- `alexscript-mode`, an Emacs mode for editing AlexScript code, supporting syntax highlighting, automatic indentation, some basic keybindings for common tasks, Emacs-side LSP integration for communicating with `acxd`, and a collection of `yasnippet` snippets for inserting common AlexScript constructs.
+- `drim-mode`, an Emacs mode for editing Drim code, supporting syntax highlighting, automatic indentation, some basic keybindings for common tasks, Emacs-side LSP integration for communicating with `drimd`, and a collection of `yasnippet` snippets for inserting common Drim constructs.
-- `alexscript-vsc`, Visual Studio Code plugins and tools for editing AlexScript code.
+- `drim-vsc`, Visual Studio Code plugins and tools for editing AlexScript code.
-- `alexscript-vim`, tools and configuration files for optimizing Vim and Neovim for editing AlexScript code.
+- `drim-vim`, tools and configuration files for optimizing Vim and Neovim for editing Drim code.

 ## Language features